Did you know that you can apply for your CPP pension before you retire? Of course, your next question is “why would I collect CPP before I retire”?

 Do you have investments?
-You may not need the additional cash flow, but investing the extra dollars in something that will produce regular dividends or interest can make up for or exceed the reduction of payments.
+You may not need the additional cash flow but investing the extra dollars in something that will produce regular dividends or interest can make up for or exceed the reduction of payments.

-***This blog is for information only and not to be used as tax advice or planning.
-Information is subject to change without notice.
+***This blog is for information only and not to be used as tax advice or planning without first seeking professional advice.
+Information is also subject to change without notice.